howerj/forth-cpu/readme.md

 * Add notes about picocom, and setting up the hardware:
 * Add a [Wishbone interface][] for each component
 * Put the project up on [opencores][]
+* It should be possible to turn [h2.c][] into a Forth interpreter usable in a hosted environment.
+Some of the remaining instructions could be used for function calls and floating point operations and the "uint16\_t" would have to be changed to "uintptr\_t".
+As the interpreter is so small a Forth to "C" compiler could just spit out a copy of the interpreter.
+It should make for a very compact system.

 <!-- -->